 The key risks of investing in foreign currency include:

 - High leverage.
-The foreign exchange market moves in very small increments, which makes high leverage (via margin) a necessity and risk for those investing directly.
+The foreign exchange market moves in very small increments, which makes high leverage, through the use of margin, a necessity, and risk for those investing directly.

 - High volatility.
-The foreign exchange market is known for high levels of volatility due to economic reports, central bank interventions, and other factors.
+The foreign exchange market has notoriously high levels of volatility due to economic reports, central bank interventions, and other factors.